Inflammation, Anxiety, and CBD

 - ECS regulates neurodegenerative processes in multiple sclerosis.

 - CB1 is a cannabinoid receptor in this system generally found in the brain.

 - IL-1 is short for interleukin 1, a cytokine or immune system responder

 More importantly, the endocannabinoid system (eCB) may be the intersection between stress response and inflammation.

-eCB signalling seems to determine the value of fear-evoking stimuli and to tune appropriate behavioural responses, which are essential for the organism’s long-term viability, homeostasis and stress resilience; and dysregulation of eCB signalling can lead to psychiatric disorders.
+eCB signaling seems to determine the value of fear-evoking stimuli and to tune appropriate behavioral responses, which are essential for the organism’s long-term viability, homeostasis and stress resilience; and dysregulation of eCB signaling can lead to psychiatric disorders.

-Anxiety is an imbalance in either neurotransmitters, brain area signalling, or increasingly in new research...inflammation response!
+Anxiety is an imbalance in either neurotransmitters, brain area signaling, or increasingly in new research...inflammation response!

 What about the immune responders in the brain...microglial cells….how do they interact with the endocannabinoid system?